Rent Blue Jasmine (2013)

 Spoiler Alert

-For a director who (perhaps comically) stereotyped his milieu as New York, left wing, Jewish intellectual, Woody Allen has always addressed politics, if at all, then cautiously and tangentially.
-This is his most political film, being concerned with the kind of toxic capitalism associated with Bernie Madoff or Allen Stanford.
-But it's still an oblique approach as it focuses on the wife, Jasmine played by Cate Blanchett, based on the experiences of Ruth Madoff.
+Woody Allen describes his milieu as left wing, Jewish intellectual, so maybe it's an oddity that he is reluctant to address politics.
+This is his most political film, which reflects on the kind of toxic capitalism associated with Bernie Madoff or Allen Stanford.
+But it's still an oblique approach, which focuses on the wife (Cate Blanchett), based on Ruth Madoff.

-Her husband Hal (Alec Baldwin) is involved in multiple crooked Ponzi schemes, some managed through her.
-After Jasmine learns of his infidelities, she calls the FBI and he is jailed, and their son estranged.
-After mental collapse and some degree of recovery, she goes to live with her sister Ginger (Sally Hawkins) in San Francisco.
+Jasmine's husband (Alec Baldwin) is involved in multiple crooked Ponzi schemes, some managed through her.
+Triggered by his infidelities, she calls the FBI and he is jailed.
+After mental collapse and some degree of recovery, she goes to live with her sister (Sally Hawkins) in San Francisco.

-Blue Jasmine is a febrile drama, pitched quite uncomfortably rather nearer tragedy than comedy.
-But what it overwhelmingly becomes is a vehicle for Blanchett's powerful performance as a woman who has lived a life of delusion, now compelled to face reality, and not only blinking, but falling apart utterly.
-She makes it a great film, especially supported so adroitly by Sally Hawkins.
-There was no doubt who would win best female actor Oscar that year.
+This is a febrile drama, pitched closer tragedy than comedy.
+Perhaps most of all, it is a vehicle for Blanchett's powerful performance as a woman who has lived a life of delusion.
+Compelled to face reality, she falls apart, utterly.
+She elevates the film, supported adroitly by Hawkins.
+Cate won a well deserved Oscar.

-The film isn't as assuredly plotted as usual for Allen, and turns on two huge coincidences.
-But there are some lovely widescreen pictures of San Francisco and brilliant cast performances in a relentless melodrama.
-Jasmine's ultimate unravelling at the end of the film is pitiful.
-She's a terrible moral washout, but the capacity for the audience to forgive is near inexhaustible.
+The story isn't as assuredly plotted as usual for Allen, and turns on two big coincidences.
+There are some lovely widescreen pictures of San Francisco and brilliant cast performances.
+Jasmine's ultimate unravelling at the climax is pitiful.
+She's a terrible moral washout, but the human capacity to forgive is damn near inexhaustible.

 5 out of 6 members found this review helpful.